List of criminal organizations in DC Comics: Bat-Knights of Elvaran

 Initially used as pawns by Eddie Gordon, the Bat-Knights of Elvaran repeatedly returned to antagonize the Atom.

 The Battalion of Doom

 The Battalion of Doom kidnapped a variety of influential journalists and businessmen and demanded "the complete surrender of all political, financial, and police power in Gotham".
 If the demands were not met, the Battalion was prepared to detonate a nuclear device within the city.
 After infiltrating the terrorists as a West Coast enforcer, Superman joined Batman in rescuing the hostages and locating the bomb.
 The members of the Battalion wore military browns with magenta hoods over their heads.
 First and only appearance is in The Brave and the Bold #150.

 Bikini Family

-A troupe of evil circus performers, the Bikini Family consists of mesmerist Nicki, strong man Joe, clown Tiny, acrobats Peter, Paul, and Manny, and a triplet of high wire walkers.
+A troupe of evil circus performers, the Bikini Family consists of mesmerist Nicki, strong man Joe, clown Tiny, acrobats Peter, Paul, and Manny, and a trio of high wire walkers.

 Bizarro Boys

 Bizarro version of the Super-Sons with Boyzarro and Robzarro.